 The House bill included a compromise capping the deduction up to $10,000 for property taxes.

 Both the Senate and House propose a reduction of the corporate tax rate from 35 percent to 20 percent.
 However, the Senate bill delays the implementation of the lower rate until 2019.

 Because the bill is being moved under budget reconciliation, it requires only a simple majority to pass the Senate.
 Though it will make it easier to pass the bill, budget reconciliation has limitations based on what is known as the Byrd Rule.
-This rule prohibits non-budgetary items from being added to budget reconciliation, and it prevents increases to the deficit beyond 10 years.
+This rule prohibits non-budgetary items from being added to budget reconciliation, and it prevents increases in the deficit beyond 10 years.

 The House Ways and Means Committee approved its Tax Cuts and Jobs Act (HR 1) yesterday, clearing the way for a floor vote in the House next week.
-The bill was approved on a party line 24-16 vote after four days of consideration.
+The bill was approved on a party-line 24-16 vote after four days of consideration.

 Top image: Senate Finance Committee Chair Orrin Hatch speaking at the 2011 Conservative Political Action Conference.
 Photo by Flickr user Gage Skidmore (CC BY-SA 2.0).